The Adams differentials on the classes $h_j^3$: Code

 For $j=7$ there is an additional class, $h_8D_3(1)$, in degree $(a,s,t-a)=(5,5, 3 \cdot 2^7 - 3)$.
 For $j=6$ there is possibly an additional class, $h_7D_3(0)$, in degree $(a,s,t-a)=(5,4, 3 \cdot 2^6 - 4)$. \end{lem}

+\begin{proof} Recall from \Cref{tridegree} that there is an isomorphism between the $E_2$-pages of the Cartan-Eilenberg spectral sequence and the motivic Adams spectral sequence for $S^{0,0}/\tau$:

+where the element $g_{j-3}$ on the Cartan--Eilenberg $E_2$-page sends to $g_{j-2}$ on the motivic Adams $E_2$-page, and $h_{j-1}^3$ to $h_j^3$.
+We will prove the statement for Cartan--Eilenberg $E_2$-page instead.

-\begin{proof} Using the Frobenius isomorphism $\Ext_{\P}^{s,2t} \cong \Ext_{\A}^{s,t}$ the information on lines 1, 3 and 6 can be extracted from Lin's computation of $\Ext_{\A}$ through Adams filtration 5 (see \cite[Theorem~1.2]{Ext5}).
+For the information on lines 1, 3 and 6 (these are the cases $k=a-s=0$), they follow from Lin and Chen's computation of $\Ext_{\A}$ through Adams filtration 5 (see \cite[Theorem~1.2]{Ext5}) and the Frobenius isomorphism $\Ext_{\P}^{s,2t} \cong \Ext_{\A}^{s,t}$.

-Recall that we proved that the CE $E_2$-page contains a non-trivial class $h_0g_{j-2}$ in \Cref{prop:weak CE E2}.
-Suppose the CE $E_2$-page had another element $x$ besides $h_0g_{j-2}$ in degree $(a,s,t-a) = (5,4, 3 \cdot 2^j - 4)$.
+For $j \geq 6$ we proved in \Cref{prop:weak CE E2} that the CE $E_2$-page contains a non-trivial class $q_0g_{j-3}$, which corresponds to $h_0g_{j-2}$ in the motivic $E_2$-page.
+Suppose the CE $E_2$-page had another element $x$ besides $q_0g_{j-3}$ in degree $(a,s,t-a) = (5,4, 3 \cdot 2^j - 4)$.
 This element would be a permanent cycle for degree reasons and would survive to the $E_\infty$-page since no differentials enter this tridegree by \Cref{lem:entering g}.
 This would imply that the rank of degree $(a,t-a) = (5, 3 \cdot 2^j - 4)$ in the Adams $E_2$-page is at least $2$.
-This contradicts Lin's calculations of $\Ext_{\A}$, therefore no such $x$ can exist and we obtain the conclusion in line 2.
+This contradicts Lin and Chen's computations of $\Ext_{\A}$, therefore no such $x$ can exist and we obtain the conclusion on line 2.
 In the $j=6$ case there the rank of $\Ext_{\A}$ is 2 so we may have another class detecting $h_7D_3(0)$.